 A schematic diagram of the MODIFIED relay circuit, and description of parts and functions, AS MODIFIED BY THE PROCEDURE is below.
-The question mark about the fuse is because early /5 did not have fuses, that came later in production.
-It is a very wise thing to install the fuses.
-This website has wiring diagrams for /5 bikes both with and without fuses.
+The question mark about the fuse is because the early production /5 did not have fuses, they (2) came later in production.
+It is a very wise thing to install the fuses per the later /5 wiring diagrams.
+My website has wiring diagrams for /5 bikes both with and without fuses.

 First posted to Airheads LIST about 8 pm on 07/24/2003.
 Then edited & put here about 9 pm & edited for references.

 03/23/2004: Edit for clarity.
 NO important changes.

 11/20/2004: Revise extensively to eliminate problems in understanding the procedure IF using a generic relay & not the original type of relay (whether modified or not).
 Add information to make it just about impossible to misinterpret the modifications, no matter if /5 relay or generic relay.